danidee10/go-rave/README.md

 This is a very important function, because you have to make sure Rave has charged the user's card/account and received the payment before giving value to a user.

 They're two ways of validating Rave transactions and `go-rave` allows you to use both.
-Each transaction is verified using the steps outlined in the (API documentation)[https://flutterwavedevelopers.readme.io/v1.0/reference#verification]. ***make sure you verify that no error was returned before giving value***
+Each transaction is verified using the steps outlined in the [API documentation](https://flutterwavedevelopers.readme.io/v1.0/reference#verification). ***make sure you verify that no error was returned before giving value***

 #### Normal Verification